-Today, Vischering Castle is one of the best-known excursion destinations in Münsterland.
-The museum, which is well worth a visit, provides an insight into the way of life in times gone by and highlights the importance of the castles and palaces in Münsterland.
-Sophisticated techniques, vivid films and creative displays make for an outstanding experience during your tour of the museum.
-A tour along the moat opens up new perspectives on the castle through special features.
+Vischering Castle is one of the best-known excursion destinations in the Münsterland region.
+The award-winning museum, which is well worth a visit, provides an insight into the way of life in times gone by and sheds light on the importance of castles and fortresses in the Münsterland region.
+Sophisticated techniques, lively films and creative displays make for an outstanding experience on your tour of the museum.
+Find history you can touch, open hidden doors and immerse yourself in the aristocratic culture of the Münsterland.
+There is also plenty to discover outside: a walk along the moat opens up new perspectives on the castle thanks to special features.

 Cyclists can find their way to the castle on the 100 Castles Route.
 Together with Nordkirchen Castle and Westerwinkel Castle near Ascheberg, Vischering Castle forms an impressive triangle of castles.

-Dominik Olbrisch, cultural officer of the Coesfeld district, will tell you more about this magnificent building: from the history of its construction to the history of its current use, you will get to know our "portal" to the region of castles and palaces from a new perspective.
+Find out more about this magnificent building from Dominik Olbrisch, cultural officer for the district of Coesfeld: from the history of its construction to its current history of use, you will get to know our "portal" to the castles and palaces in the Münsterland region from a new perspective.

 Montags ist der Museumsshop im Torhaus geöffnet.